top of page

 Convection for Proofing Pizza Dough

 Great pizza begins with a good crust, and pizza dough is perhaps one of the easiest to prepare.
-Once the dough is mixed and ready for proofing, it is set aside for the first rising, and the perfect environment for proofing the dough is your convection or steam oven.
+Once the dough is mixed and ready for proofing, it is set aside for the first rising.
+The perfect environment for proofing the dough is your convection or steam oven.

 In the Proof mode, the convection fan circulates the ambient air in the oven, keeping the temperature consistent at 100F°.
 Of course, the advantage of proofing in a steam oven is the added humidity, which aids in activating the yeast.
 The dough does not need to be covered when proofing in your oven.